superfaceai/station/CONVENTIONS.md

 #### Handling domain-specific errors

 The profile error model should define domain-specific error codes.
-Domain-specific error codes are contract of the profile, and help with harmonization of multiple providers.
+Domain-specific error codes are a part of the contract of the profile, and help with harmonization of the API of multiple providers.

-Example of error model:
+Example of an error model:

 ```
 model Error {